- Elgar original reference

 Chapter 4: Informal Politics: The Normative Challenge

-Christine Reh* INTRODUCTION: THE COMPLEXITY OF MODERN POLITICS The claim that political decisions at the national, supranational and international levels are taken under conditions of ever-increasing complexity has become commonplace in both academic discourse and public debate.
+4 Informal politics: the normative challenge Christine Reh* INTRODUCTION: THE COMPLEXITY OF MODERN POLITICS The claim that political decisions at the national, supranational and international levels are taken under conditions of ever-increasing complexity has become commonplace in both academic discourse and public debate.
 Complexity stems from a variety of sources – the multiplicity of policy problems to be tackled and the degree of expertise required to evaluate and solve them; the plethora of (non-state) actors and stakeholders involved in different stages of policy-making; and the overlap of domestic, European and global decision arenas in the ‘de-bordering space’ that is modern politics.
 In the European Union (EU) more particularly, two recent institutional and systemic developments have added further complexity: the introduction of codecision as a new legislative procedure in 1993, and the Union’s enlargement to 27 member states by 2007.
 If the former development has diversified the institutional rules and interests of legislative decision-making, the latter has increased the sheer number of actors and preferences as well as the EU’s cultural and party-political heterogeneity.
 Increasing complexity has triggered a variety of responses – political and academic, institutional and normative.
 Most fundamentally, observers have questioned the relevance of parliamentary democracy altogether and have advocated different forms of post-parliamentary governance (Burns 1999).
 More generally, we witness two contrasting developments, apparent at both the national and European levels (Héritier and Mair 2007).
-On the one hand, political decision-makers are increasingly ‘sealed off’ from their wider constituencies, as well as from the rank-and-file of elected representatives.
-The number of decision-makers is de...
+On the one hand, political decision-makers are increasingly ‘sealed off’ from their wider constituencies, as well as from the rank-and-file of elected representatives....

 You are not authenticated to view the full text of this chapter or article.